GeneZC/MiniMoE/README.md

 * `--student_sparsity`: Student sparsity, should be set if you would like to use parameter-pruned student, e.g., 70.
 Otherwise, this argument should be left blank.
 * `--student_layer`: Student layer, should be set if you would like to use layer-dropped student, e.g., 4.

-**Teacher Sparsification**

-We provide an example of sparsfying the teacher based on the student on RTE in `scripts/run_sparsification_rte.sh`.
-We explain some important arguments in following:
-* `--model_type`: Variant to use, should be `kd` in the case.
-* `--teacher_model_path`: Teacher models to use, should be the path to the finetuned teacher checkpoint.
-* `--student_model_path`: Student models to use, should be the path to the distilled student checkpoint.
-* `--student_sparsity`: Student sparsity, should be set if you would like to use parameter-pruned student, e.g., 70.
-Otherwise, this argument should be left blank.
-* `--student_layer`: Student layer, should be set if you would like to use layer-dropped student, e.g., 4.
-* `--lam`: the knowledgeableness tradeoff term to keep a balance between expressiveness and student-friendliness.

-**Rewinding**

-We provide an example of rewinding the student on RTE in `scripts/run_rewinding_rte.sh`.
-We explain some important arguments in following:
-* `--model_type`: Variant to use, should be `kd` in the case.
-* `--teacher_model_path`: Teacher models to use, should be the path to the sparsified teacher checkpoint.
-* `--student_model_path`: Student models to initialize, should be the path to the pruned/finetuned teacher checkpoint depending on the way you would like to initialize the student.
-* `--student_sparsity`: Student sparsity, should be set if you would like to use parameter-pruned student, e.g., 70.
-Otherwise, this argument should be left blank.
-* `--student_layer`: Student layer, should be set if you would like to use layer-dropped student, e.g., 4.
-* `--lam`: the knowledgeableness tradeoff term to keep a balance between expressiveness and student-friendliness.
-Here, it is just used for folder names.
 ! -->

 ## Bugs or Questions?